Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

 We will now prove the correctness of \cref{alg:ccs}.
-First, with the following lemma, we prove that, if \cref{alg:ccs} chooses a suitable coloring in line~\ref{lin:randcol}, then the \MCCS{} instance solved in line~\ref{lin:onemcpusol} has a solution corresponding to an optimal solution of our input \mpsc{} instance.
-We will analyze the probability of such a suitable coloring later.
+First, with the following lemma, we prove that, if \cref{alg:ccs} chooses a suitable coloring in line~\ref{lin:randcol}, then the \MCCS{} instance~\(\pI\) solved in line~\ref{lin:onemcpusol} has a solution of cost at most \(\opt(I)-\sum_{v\in V}\ell(v)\).